timtijmen2/blockmarker/README.md

 # Save and restore blockstate in Marker entities
-Quick place of markers: [Place marker Pack](https://github.com/timtijmen2/placemarker)
+Datapack to quickly place markers in a area: [Place marker Pack](https://github.com/timtijmen2/placemarker)